coatespt/cursor-twitter/SESSION_NOTES.md

 - "Do you want more Followers"
 - "Start and internet business"

-# TTD and Direction
-## Need Utility to find batches and cluster count distributions
-I feel like we're getting insane numbers of clusters now.

-## Remove the superfluous debugs,
-On the console we get these.
-*** FCT REBUILD STARTED at 18:26:01 ***
-*** FCT REBUILD COMPLETED at 18:26:02 (duration: 857.015865ms, token files written: 473430) ***

-In the log we get these

-## Rabbit Not Tested With Refactored Code

-## Fix the AI loader so it can restart on the same dataset.

-## Refactor the insanely large main into a reasonable structure.

-## Global configs on the graphical output.
-It would be nice to see global parameters on the output screen so you could see things like:
-- How big a batch is.
-- How much clock time is represented by each batch
-- Some values we aren't yet computing or displaying like, the quality of a cluster.

-## Clustering Improvement By Weighting Frequency Classes
-Would clustering be improved by weighting the frequency classes?

-- The rarer the word class, the more it is worth?
-- Or possibly the opposite?

-Not too hard to do if it seems worth it.

-- Make the frequency filters accessible to the analytic thread
-- Assign a weight to each busyword based on its F class
-- Weighted edges are amost certainly part of the graph algorithm.
-We probably use them now, but just defaulted to 1.

-Danger is, it's another configuration matter to try to figure out how to tune.
-There are a lot of them!

-## Meta-Cluster Quality Not Great
-See clustering improvement above.
-- We now have a choice between clustering on the busy words or clustering on all tokens.
-- Investigate exactly how this is done.
-- Does "all teh words" mean just the medioids or does it mean all the Tweets?

-## Dynamic Adjustment of Z Minima
-Sometimes you see a gross inflation of the number of busy words.
-It is not clear why.
-A facility to dynamically adjust the Z values to keep them at some optimim number might be useful.

-- Take the Z minima from config as a starting point
-- Bump them up and down to seek a level that results in an average of B busywords for each frequency pipeline.

-### Considerations and Risks
-- There is considerable variance across batches
-- There is considerable variance among batches
-- We don't actually know which frequency classes characterize clusters the best

-We save the busy words sets, so we could do some statistical analysis of them.
-We might need to add to that to correlate them with the clusters.

-## Possible logic error
-We sometimes get notification in the logs of a burst of 3pk's not mapping to tokens.
-This should be almost impossible (it says so right in the warning message.)
-'Sup with that?

-Suspect this is a phenomenon of startup from token counts on disks.
-This needs to be confirmed.

-## Ongoing Items

-- Comments Key areas need to be commented to keep out, don't touch, etc.

-- Testing has been neglected.
-Make tests around everything.

-## Major: Improving Busy Word Detection Quality by Computing Redundantly

-This would be a significant effort.
-Interesting idea, but it's not 100% clear that it's worth doing.
-We need some investigation.

-Consider that dual sets of pipelines, or even three sets, each with different hash functions, could do a much more accurate job of filtering out the true busy words for a given set of parameters.

-It is not clear how big an impact this would have on performance.
-All the BW processors are doing is counting and periodically computing Z on a thousand values in each of the three counter arrays.

-You'd have to
-- Maintain 3 copies of the 3pk mappings
-- Three sets of queues
-- Three sets of busyword processors
-- Add a piece to the analysis thread to take all three sets of sets of busywords and and decide on what the final set is.
-- After that, it's the same.

-Risk.
-If multiplying the work in the busyword processors made them in aggregate slower than the combined main pipeline and the clustering, it would cause the queues to grow without bound and crash the program.
-You'd need to detect the problem and throttle the reads if this is a problem.
-Actually, this should probably be done anyway!
-Who knows if some combination of config parameters could cause this to happen.

-## Major: Clustering Across Batches

-Needs to be investigated for quality.

-Jacquard similarity for the clustering seems to be applied to all the tokens in the Tweets.
-  - Is that true, and if so, is it correct?
-This may have been done.
-  - Maybe it should be only on the busywords.
-  - Jacquard similarity might not be important.
-Maybe just the raw occurrences?

-## Consider Stripping K-Means Out Entirely
-It doesn't do any harm, but we're never going to use it and it could be confusing.

 # Miscelaneous Details

 ## Why a Big Token Window?